Property & Mortgages - The Worst Businesses To Be

 I tried Forex, but that felt more like gambling than the mathematical gambling so that was out.

 The problem hadn't gone away, I was still extremely vulnerable if property prices fell and interest rates rose.
 I couldn't bury my head in the sand.
 I really did need to find something viable, preferably online, so I could run it when it suited me.
 I'd just about given up hope, when one day, watching Youtube videos about the property market, I came across a video describing a business model, that changed everything.

 Better Than Property?

 The business ticked all the boxes, I could work from anywhere, anytime I wanted as long as I had a laptop and an internet connection.
 It required an investment but what serious business wouldn't?
 It was much like a franchise without the huge investment.
 I could start small and grow, it was scalable, there was a blueprint to follow and it offered passive income, just like property does.
 As it happened I didn't start that small, I went 'all in' immediately but it was still a lot less than a deposit on a property.
 It really was the perfect solution, in fact in many ways I thought the business model was better than property, I just had to learn it and make it work.

 It's a few years ago now but I can honestly say, it's the best thing I've ever done.
 Yes I have still got the property portfolio I'll always be in property, but in many ways I prefer my new business especially as the UK Government almost appears to have 'taken against' private landlords.

-Sadly, my Dad passed away early this year he was nearly 96.
+Sadly, my Dad passed last year he was nearly 96.
 My partner has been living mainly in Jamaica for several years now and I am free to leave the country & join him and take my online business with me.
 In fact we're planning to go to lots of places now.